Tyler Bate

 Tyler Bate (born 7 March 1997) is an English professional wrestler.
-He is currently signed to WWE where he performs on the NXT brand.
+He is signed to WWE where he performs on the Raw brand and is one of the two members of New Catch Republic, performing alongside Pete Dunne.
+He also performs as the masked luchador Bravo Americano, where he is a member of the Los Americanos stable.

-In 2017, he became the inaugural WWE United Kingdom Champion (later renamed NXT United Kingdom Championship), making him the youngest singles champion in WWE history at age of 19.
+In 2017, he became the inaugural WWE United Kingdom Champion (later renamed NXT United Kingdom Championship), making him the youngest singles champion in WWE history aged 19.
 Bate is the only wrestler to become a NXT UK Triple Crown winner, holding the NXT United Kingdom Championship, NXT UK Tag Team Championship, and NXT UK Heritage Cup.
 He was also the only two-time NXT United Kingdom Champion and is recognized as the final holder of the title.

-He is mostly known for teaming with Trent Seven as Moustache Mountain; the two have held the NXT Tag Team Championship, Chikara Campeonatos de Parejas, Progress Tag Team Championship, and RPW Undisputed British Tag Team Championship.
+He is also known for teaming with Trent Seven as Moustache Mountain; the two have held the NXT Tag Team Championship, Chikara Campeonatos de Parejas, Progress Tag Team Championship, and RPW Undisputed British Tag Team Championship.
 Bate, Seven, and Pete Dunne collectively form the British Strong Style; the three were nicknamed "the founding fathers of NXT UK" by WWE, due to their crucial part in the creation and growth of the brand.

 Professional wrestling career

 Preston City Wrestling (2014–2015)

 Bate debuted in Preston City Wrestling as "The Iron Master" Tyler Bate at PCW Fright Night III, competing unsuccessfully in a 4-way match also featuring Charlie Garrett, Rich Swann and Zack Gibson.
-Bate returned to PCW at Shooting Star in January 2015, aligning himself with The Hunter Brothers and Ryan Smile.
+Bate returned to hat Shooting Star in January 2015, aligning himself with The Hunter Brothers and Ryan Smile.
 Bate and his team were then defeated by Pete Dunne, Damian Dunne, Morgan Webster and Mark Andrews.